flipt-io/flipt/DEVELOPMENT.md

 ## Configuration

-Configuration for running when developing Flipt can be found at `./config/local.yml`.
+A sample configuration for running and developing against Flipt can be found at `./config/local.yml`.
 To run Flipt with this configuration, run:

-`./bin/flipt --config ./config/local.yml`
+`./bin/flipt [--config ./config/local.yml`]

+To prevent providing the config via config flag every time, you have the option of writing configuration at the location: `$HOME/.flipt/config.yml`.
+The flipt binary will check in that location if a `--config` override is not provided, so you can invoke the binary as such in this scenario:

+`./bin/flipt`

 ## Changes